flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `time_worn_threshold`: (`float`, default = 0.7). <br>
 The minimum percentage of time that the patient must have worn the CGM device over a given week.
+The one-week periods during which the patient has worn the device for a percentage of time lower than `time_worn_threshold` are discared, i.e. they are not used neither for training nor for inference.

 - `blood_glucose_threshold`: (`int`, default = 54). <br>
 The blood glucose level below which we detect the onset of hypoglycemia, in mg/dL.